 Uncharacterized protein of 1608 aas and 12 TMSs in a 3 + 4 + 5 TMS arrangement with long hydrophilic extensions at the N- and C-termini.

 UP of Aedes albopictus (Asian tiger mosquito)

 Putative amino acid transporter, NSS1, of 1132 aas with 16 TMSs in a 3 (residues 460 - 530) + 13 TMSs (C-terminal) with a hydrophilic N-terminal 430 aas (Wunderlich 2022).

 NSS1 of Plasmodium falciparum

 Synaptic vesicle neutral amino acid:Na+ symporter NTT4/XT1/BOAT3 (SLC6A17) (catalyzes uptake of neurotransmitters into presynaptic vesicles (Zaia and Reimer, 2009).

 NTT4 of Rattus norvegicus (P31662)

-Kidney and intestinal apical membrane epithelial transporter for Na+-dependent, Cl--independent reabsorption of neutral amino acids.
-Many neutral L-amino acids bind with ~0.5 mM affinities Leu is the preferred substrate, but all
+B(O)AT1 or BOAT (SLC6A19; Hartnup's disease protein) is a kidney and intestinal apical membrane epithelial transporter for Na+-dependent, Cl--independent reabsorption of neutral amino acids.
+Many neutral L-amino acids bind with ~0.5 mM affinities; Leu is the preferred substrate, but all

 Uptake of leucine is sodium-dependent.
 In contrast to other members of